khannatanmai/basic-rdb-sql/README.md

 - "Select AVERAGE(A) from table1 where A < 0"
 - "Select A,D,table2.B from table1, table2"
 - "Select D,A from table1, table2 where table1.B = table2.B"
+- "Select * from table1, table2 where table1.B = table2.B"
 - "Select A,D,table1.B from table1, table2 where table1.B < 100"
 - "Select MAX(A) from table1, table2 where table1.B = table2.B"
 - "Select  A,C from table1"